Number : Season 11, serial 1 of 5.

 First UK Broadcast : 15 December 1973–5 January 1974.

-Plot : A Sontaran warrior, called Linx – crashlands in medieval England.
-Tampering with mankind’s progress, Linx offers the local Baron Ironmonger, advanced weapons – to barter ship repairs.
-Linx also pinchs top scientists from a 1973 UNIT conference, under the nose of the Doctor.
+Plot : An alien Sontaran warrior, called Linx.
+Accidentally crashes in medieval England.
+Linx tampers with mankind’s progress – offering the local Baron; called Irongron; advanced weapons to barter ship repairs.
+Linx also pinchs scientists – from a 1973 UNIT conference, right under the nose of the Doctor.

 Whats good : Introduction of the Sontarans.
 Linx.
 Strong period piece.
 Sarah-Jane’s introduction.
 Linx and Third Doctor’s scenes.
 Irongron and Bloodaxe.